radgrad/docusaurus2/docs/developers/deployment/howto/setup-production-server-mup.md

 ## Setup mup.js and settings.json

-In the app/.deploy directory, there are two template files: mup.sample.js and settings.sample.json.
+The app/.deploy directory, there are two template files: mup.sample.js and settings.sample.json.

 Copy mup.sample.js to mup.js and settings.sample.js to settings.js: